shipyardapp/Shipyard-Documentation/docs/getting-started/first-vessel-with-code.md

   ![](../.gitbook/assets/shipyard_2022_05_05_09_41_15.png)
 2. Click on the **Testing** project.
-3. Find the **Download File from Webpage and Email to User** Fleet and either cick on the Fleet Name or hover over the Actions hamburger menu and select **Edit**.
+3. Find the **Download File from Webpage and Email to User** Fleet and either click on the Fleet Name or hover over the Actions vertical-dot menu and select **Edit**.

 ![](../.gitbook/assets/shipyard_2023_01_10_09_45_12.png)